 “I have a table of students and the courses they are enrolled with the name of the professor besides it.
 I would like to group the result with course and instructor name.

-For example here is my table:
+For example, here is my table:

 How can I generate result as following?

-Now you can see how easy the question is but so hard to come up with either solution or title of this blog post.
+Now you can see how easy the question is but so hard to come up with either solution or the title of this blog post.
 We can use XML PATH and come up with the solution where we combine two or more columns together and display desired result.

-Here is the quick script which does the task ask, I have used temporary tables so you can just take this script and quickly run on your machine and see how it returns results.
+Here is the quick script which does the task, ask, I have used temporary tables so you can just take this script and quickly run on your machine and see how it returns results.

 Let me know if there are any better ways to do the same.